Sherlock Biosciences

-Sherlock Biosciences is a biotechnology company based in Cambridge, Massachusetts developing diagnostic tests using CRISPR-Cas13.
+Sherlock Biosciences was a biotechnology company based in Cambridge, Massachusetts that developed diagnostic tests using CRISPR-Cas13.
 The company was founded in 2019 by Feng Zhang, Jim Collins, Omar Abudayyeh, and Jonathan Gootenberg of the Broad Institute and MIT.

-Cas13 was discovered by Zheng and Eugene Koonin using computational biology methods, and then further characterized by Jennifer Doudna's team at the University of California, Berkeley.
+Cas13 was discovered by teams led by Zhang and Eugene Koonin using computational methods, then further characterized by Jennifer Doudna's team at the University of California, Berkeley.
 In 2020, both Sherlock Biosciences and Mammoth Biosciences from Doudna's lab at UC Berkeley used their similar CRISPR technologies to develop tests for COVID-19.

-In 2021, Sherlock Biosciences and The Forsyth Institute entered into a strategic partnership with its focus being on the research and development of products related to the “detection of human biomarkers in oral cavity and other oral health applications."
+In 2021, Sherlock Biosciences and The Forsyth Institute announced a strategic partnership focusing on the development of products related to the “detection of human biomarkers in oral cavity and other oral health applications."

+In December 2024, Sherlock Biosciences was acquired by OraSure Technologies.